-- The student is listed on the test administrator's roster (one roster per subject). - The student is rostered to the correct subjects for their grade.
-In states where students take the end-of-instruction high school biology assessments, the student will be rostered to the subject "science" and the course "biology." - The First Contact Survey was completed and submitted 24 hours before the opening of the window. - The PNP Profile selections have been made and saved 24 hours before the opening of the window.
-If the PNP Profile selections are changed during a window, depending on the change that is made, the next testlet could be delayed by 24 hours.
-Go to the ACCESSIBILITY MANUAL, Changing PNP Profile Settings During Testing.
+- The student is listed on the test administrator's roster for the correct subjects (one roster per subject). - In states where students take the end-of-instruction high school biology assessments, the student will be rostered to the subject "science" and the course "biology." - The First Contact Survey was completed and submitted 24 hours before the opening of the window.